 Group work in the laboratory may require a team effort to gather data, but all calculations, data analysis, and post-lab questions must be completed independently.
 You are responsible for your own lab reports.
 Be sure you can personally justify anything you turn in.
-All sources used in the completion of lab reports must be appropriately cited and referenced using the ACS citation format.
+All sources used in the completion of lab reports must be appropriately cited (examples provided in lab coursepack).